codacy/chart/docs/infrastructure/eks-quickstart.md

 Although using the backend is optional, we recommend that you deploy it, particularly if you are planning to use these templates to make modifications to the cluster in the future:

-1. Initialize Terraform and apply the changes inside the `backend/` directory, then follow Terraform's instructions:
+1. Initialize Terraform and deploy the infrastructure described in the `backend/` directory, then follow Terraform's instructions:

     ```bash
     cd backend/